john-cd/rust_howto/bk/src/code_organization/code_organization.md

 ## Organize Large Projects using a Workspace {#large-projects}

-If your project is huge, you may want to split it into several crates, which you then depend on in your main project.
+If your project is large, you may want to split it into several crates, which you then depend on in your main project.
 For example, you may create a `xyz-core` crate, a `xyz-derive` crate for procedural macros that let you `#[derive(...)]` traits defined in your core crate, a `xyz-utils` crate, and a `xyz` main crate that binds all subcrates together.

-Each crate, of course, should be further split into modules (and submodules) as described above.
+Each crate, of course, should be further split into modules and submodules as needed.

 You will most often create a 'Cargo workspace' to tie together your project's crates.
 A 'workspace' is a set of 'packages' developed in tandem that share the same `Cargo.lock` and output (e.g. `target`) directory - and therefore share the same dependencies.
 A package is a bundle of one or more crates with `Cargo.toml` file that describes how to build those crates.
 A package include at least one crate, as many binary crates as you like, but at most only one library crate.
 Note that the concept of a 'package' is often conflated with that of a 'crate' and the latter word is often used to describe the former.
 Practically, a package is a subfolder of your workspace that contains a `Cargo.toml` file.